Estimated reading time: 9 minutes

 3. What’s the best time of year to visit Nepal?

-Nepal is a year-round destination, though the most suitable time to visit depends on the activities you are looking forward to performing there.
+Nepal is a year-round destination, though the most suitable time to visit depends on the activities you look forward to performing there.
 The most popular time among tourists is Spring (March-May) and Autumn (October – November) due to the pleasant weather.

 4: Are there Skiing and Snowboarding activities in Nepal?